Fancade-Club/.github/profile/README.md

-# Fancade Club
+# Clubcade

-The Fancade Club is a worldwide community of Fancade enthusiasts.
+The Club is a worldwide community of Fancade enthusiasts.
 Join and become a member today!

+## Name Update

+The Club was previously known as the Fancade Club.
+This was changed due to copyright issues.

 ## Disclaimer